MathewStylianidis/Video-Chat-Conference/README.md

 **General information about the repository structure:**

 * This application follows a server-client model.
-For the server side module, an early release of https://github.com/TooTallNate/Java-WebSocket is used, included in the server directory along with the Server.java file.
+For the server side module, an early release of https://github.com/TooTallNate/Java-WebSocket was used, included in the server directory along with the Server.java file.
 The Server.java file makes use of the above-mentioned websocket repository and it the file that needs to run on the server.

 * The client directory includes all the html, css and js files that the web server should have available.